collective/diazotheme.startup/README.txt

 The last two themes Classic and Sunburst are the sunburst and classic themes applied to the "(unstyled)" theme base.
-These would be practical to use as a basis for fully functional themes (edit incuded), because they are near identical and they therefore all the default javascript works.
+These would be practical to use as a basis for fully functional themes (edit included), because they are near identical and they therefore all the default javascript works.